Meet the Navy

 A recreation of the original production was staged in Nova Scotia during the summers of 1980, 1981 and 1982, produced by Targe Productions and presented by the Province of Nova Scotia through the department of Culture, Recreation and Fitness.
 It was directed and choreographed by the original production's performers, Blanche and Alan Lund.
 It also featured another original cast member, Robert John Pratt reprising his song, 'You'll get used to it.'
-In 1982, the production presented two musical numbers in a 90-minute musical celebration for Canada's new constitution, with Queen Elizabeth II attending.
-Her Majesty saw the original production when she was 18.
+In 1982, the production presented two musical numbers in a 90-minute musical celebration for Canada's new constitution, with Queen Elizabeth II attending; she saw the original production when she was 18.
 The Gala was presented at the National Arts Centre and broadcast by the Canadian Broadcasting Corporation (CBC).